 “It’s a beautiful area, because it needs theory and it needs creativity.
 It’s half engineering and half art,” he says.
 “Forty years ago people were saying that analog circuits were dead because digital will take over everything — forgetting that digital may take over computation, but the world is still analog.
 So this translation job needs to become faster and more accurate as digital improves.”

-His long career has earned him many accolades including the IEEE Kirchhoff Award, a prestigious distinction recognizing outstanding career achievements, but he is most proud of his many former students, who contributed to the state of engineering art in various important capacities in both industry and academia.
+His long career has earned him many accolades including becoming a member of the National Academy of Engineering, and receiving the IEEE Kirchhoff Award, a prestigious distinction recognizing outstanding career achievements.
+But he is most proud of his many former students, who contributed to the state of engineering art in various important capacities in both industry and academia.
 He is also delighted to be a part of the analog integrated circuits group at OSU which has become one of the most prominent in the country.

 Among engineers Temes has rock star status — visitors to EECS from industry and universities around the world often ask to meet Temes and request he sign one of the several books he has written.